harttraveller/harttraveller.github.io/pages/posts/do-reasoning-models-reason.md

     - A godlike intelligence is possible, but advances in intelligence are intractable and/or extremely difficult, and a recursive explosion that would result in a fast take-off perceptible within the course of a single human life is impossible.
 Instead, various S-curves will stack on top of each other over the course of thousands or millions of years, culminating in a post-human super-intelligence way down the line, which will, by nature of the constant of change, likely be so alien to us today that we probably can't comprehend it.
         - 'Non-comprehensibility' by humans also likely holds true for any super-intelligence, this point is more meant to elucidate that a super-intelligence that emerges in our time will probably be at least marginally more comprehensible to us today insofar as we might converse with it, but not be able to understand the physical/mathematical models it provides us, whereas a super-intelligence that emerges in a million years may be similarly comprehensible to the denizens of the earth a million years from now, but completely incomprehensible to us insofar as it communicates in music composed of ultra-high-frequency waves in the medium of some quantum-gravity force that is yet undiscovered and requires an intuitive knowledge of operating in 3 temporal dimensions and 7 spatial dimensions to actual comprehend.
 Or any other preposturously speculative alien.
 -->

-[^1]: By 'basic' I mean models that are not trained to mimic reasoning processes.
-This could probably be phrased better, but you get the idea.

-[^2]: There are much better resources created by people much smarter than me explaining how LLMs work...
-[3Blue1Brown](https://www.youtube.com/@3blue1brown) is a great channel and I'd highly recommend their series on [neural networks](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) and specifically the videos on [transformer models](https://www.youtube.com/watch?v=wjZofJX0v4M).

 [^3]: If I remember correctly from an information retrieval class I took a few years ago, [word2vec](https://en.wikipedia.org/wiki/Word2vec) works by training what is effectively an algorithm (a shallow neural network, or logistic regression algorithm in simpler versions) to predict "words" - or really - tokens, that are dropped from strings of text.
 The missing tokens are predicted based on their surrounding context.
 When you've trained a model like this on enough strings of text, you can then extract the weights/parameters associated with a given token, which become the vector representation for that token.
 Almost as if by magic, these vectors of parameters end up encoding semantic meaning about the words in a given sentence. *Don't quote me on this though, the full technical details can be found in [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/pdf/1301.3781) and [Distributed Representations of Words and Phrases and their Compositionality](https://arxiv.org/pdf/1310.4546).* If you are interested in the nitty gritty, the article [Word2vec from Scratch](https://jaketae.github.io/study/word2vec/) seems pretty good.
 I haven't personally read it, but in skimming it, it looks pretty comprehensive.